tytydraco/yessleep/out/Echo_Chamber.md

 Sam pulls the trigger and the gun exhales death.
 Delilah’s head vanishes.
 Replaced with an explosion of gore.
 Her body flops onto its back.
 The tattered remains of her neck gurgling thick black blood.
 It pools where her head should be.
 Bits of skull shrapnel and clumps of gray matter float on the tide.

 Screams pierce the music as it crescendos.
 Chords like giant’s footsteps reverberate around Sam.
 He can’t move.
 Even as the cops crash through the doors.
 He just stares down at what’s left of Delilah.
 Feeling himself rise out of his own body.
 He can’t comprehend it.
 Blood?
 She was empty.
 A succubus.
 He’s the hero here.
 He’s keeping the world safe.
 Linda was supposed to be next.
 Sam can't stop the image of her blood splattered across the empty walls of her office from forcing its way into his head.
 He starts to cry.
-The cops are shouting at him to drop the gun.
-But he’s not in control.
+The cops are shouting at him to drop the gun, but he’s not in control.
 The shotgun lifts.
 The black hole of the barrel yawns in front of him.
 He opens his mouth.
-It tastes like metal and oil and the sulfur sting of gunpowder.
+The gun tastes like metal and oil and the sulfur sting of gunpowder.

 Sam closes his eyes.
 And pulls the trigger.